 - How to drive X10 Home Automation® modules.

 The PLC Simulator has five screens of information:

 - Exercises screen showing the exercises

 - I/O Connections screen showing the input and output

 - Machine Layout screen showing animated

-cylinders, conveyors, solenoids, photoeyes, etc. that move in response
+cylinders, conveyors, solenoids, photoeyes, etc. that move in

 the ladder logic you program